We are very sorry but due to technical issues our systems are unavailable currently.

 If someone is in immediate danger or needs medical attention, or a serious crime is in progress or has been committed, dial 999.

-If you have any safeguarding concerns regarding any of CIMSPA’s People (which includes employees, Board trustees, sub-committee members etc.), CIMSPA members or CIMSPA partners, please report your concerns using our online form.
+If you have any safeguarding concerns regarding any CIMSPA People, CIMSPA members or CIMSPA partners, please report your concerns using our online form.

-You may find it useful to refer to the procedure documents, which explain how to deal with a concern in safeguarding adults or safeguarding children and young people.
+You may find it useful to refer to our Procedures documents, which explain how to report safeguarding concerns, and what will happen after a concern is reported.

 Where else can I go for support?